har-at-usf/har-at-usf.github.io/_posts/2021-05-14-fb-campaign-walkthrough.md

 The problem is, of course, that the link itself might *lead* to a malicious page.
 On a normal setup, this is where I say, "DON'T CLICK THE LINK!"
 Since this guide is in a virtual machine, we can follow the link without too much fear about the main system suffering.

-(As a note, virtual machines are not necessarily secure for tasks like this.
+*(As a note, virtual machines are not necessarily secure for tasks like this.
 There are well-known ways to detect and exploit a VM.
-This is why the VM will be deleted afterward.)
+This is why the VM will be deleted afterward.)*

 At this point, copy and paste the URLs into a text editor (like notepad), log out of Facebook, and clear the browser's cache.
-This one is set to delete all information on close, like a Private/Incognito window.
-This is to ensure that, if the websites have unwanted behaviors, they cannot lead in any way to the Facebook account.
+This browser is configured to delete all information when closed.
+(A Private/Incognito window accomplishes the same task.)

 ## "Middle" pages